How Mentorship, Sponsorship & Allyship Drive Workplace DEIPosted On May 4, 2021

 Research shows that when individuals who identify as men are deliberately engaged in gender inclusion programs, 96% of individuals who identify as women in those organizations perceive real progress in gender equality, compared with only 30% of those in organizations without this engagement.

-Camber is committed to instilling an equitable and inclusive culture of mentoring and sponsorship across the Outdoor Recreation Economy.
+Camber supports Partners as they activate equitable and inclusive cultures of mentorship and sponsorship across the Outdoor Recreation Economy.
 Our signature Ann Krcik Professional Mentoring Program has evolved to better equip participants to be workplace DEI leaders in today’s corporate environment.
-However, the mentoring landscape is unequal.
+However, the mentoring landscape requires activation and support of individuals who identify as men and who currently hold many leadership positions across the Outdoor Recreation Economy to engage meaningfully in the advancement of those underrepresented in workplaces.

 Although strong mentoring relationships have the capacity to transform individuals and entire organizations, evidence consistently shows that individuals who identify as women face more barriers in securing mentorships than those who identify as men, and when they do find a mentor, they may reap a narrower range of both career and psychological benefits.
 When individuals who identify as men lean into the roles of ally and mentor, demonstrating awareness, commitment, and humility, they are positioned to help level the playing field for others at work, encouraging colleagues to achieve their highest potential.

-Our trainers will consist of Dr. W. Brad Johnson, Ph.D. – Department of Leadership, Ethics & Law, United States Naval Academy and Dr. David G. Smith, Ph.D. – College of Leadership & Ethics, United States Naval War College
+The Program will be co-facilitated by Dr. W. Brad Johnson, Ph.D. – Department of Leadership, Ethics & Law, United States Naval Academy and Dr. David G. Smith, Ph.D. – College of Leadership & Ethics, United States Naval War College.

 - Build mentoring fluency, intelligence, and awareness